Deluge System Variables

 The variable zoho.ipaddress returns the ipaddress of the current user.

-The variable zoho.appuri will provide the application details in the format, username/applicationName..
-This is useful for specifying the application URI in openurl statements or while constructing the File download link.
+The variable zoho.appuri will provide the application details in the format - <userName/applicationName/formName...> This is useful for specifying the application URL in openurl statements or while constructing a file download link.